zaha2020/Social_Networks/SocialNetwork_data_analysis/README.md

-# Analysis of data of dollar and its prices in Telegram channels
+# Data analysis of dollar prices in Telegram channels

 ## Decription: